article background

 Convection vs radiation heating: What’s best for the bathroom?

 As mentioned, radiation heaters use electricity and infrared heat generated by the number of bars, to transfer heat directly to people and objects in a room.
 They don’t contain fans or anything to circulate the hot air, so they also operate silently.
-A number of different heating solutions use radiation heating such as heated towel rails, underfloor heating, and radiators.
+However, radiant bar heaters can have high running costs and are usually one of the most expensive types of electric portable heaters to use.

-On the other hand, convection electric heating works by drawing in cold air over a heating element before passing it back through the room.
+On the other hand, convection heating works by drawing in cold air over a heating element before passing it back through the room.
 The benefit of convection heaters is that they can effectively heat a whole room for an extended period, as they heat the air rather than just the space around them.
 Therefore, they are great for shared living spaces such as living or dining rooms.

 Read more: Gas heater vs electric heater: Which is best?